Cema2019/public_domain_books_catalog_be/README.md

 Live at <a href="https://public-domain-books-catalog-be.onrender.com/docs" target="_blank" rel="noopener noreferrer">https://public-domain-books-catalog-be.onrender.com/docs</a>

-A FastAPI-based REST API for searching public domain books, deployed on Render with a secure PostgreSQL database hosted on Aiven.io.
+A FastAPI-based REST API for searching public domain books, containerized with Docker and deployed on Render.
+The backend connects to a secure PostgreSQL database hosted on Aiven.io.

 ---